Pork Country Style Rib Burnt Ends (5 Simple Steps for Juicy Caramelized Meat Candy)

 What Type of Wood Is Best for Burnt Ends?

 The best type of wood to use for pork is fruit wood or maple.
-Mesquite and hickory can be a bit overwhelming.
+Mesquite and hickory can be a bit overwhelming but if you prefer that stronger flavor go for it.

 putting-bbq-sauce-on-burnt-ends